libp2p/js-libp2p/doc/CONFIGURATION.md

 ### Connection Encryption

-> A connection encryption mechanism should be used, in order to ensure all exchanged data between two peers is encrypted.
+> A connection encryption mechanism must be used, in order to ensure all exchanged data between two peers is encrypted.

 Some available connection encryption protocols: